strefler/project_interfaces/README.md

   `iamc::write.reportProject` to generate a MIF file with AR6 compatible variable names and factors.

+A *template* is just a file which contains the mapping, optionally a factor and a weight column and some metadata.
+When the mappingfile is produced from the template, the metadata is ignored.

 To generate the mapping file for the `iamc::write.reportProject` function, open the `ar6/generate_mappingfile.R` script and adjust the column names to match the ones in your template and the path to the template.